Rocky Road

 Dark Chocolate

 Dark Chocolate is used in the mixture for Rocky Road for a couple of reasons.
 Number one, it melts better.
-Number two, when you mix it with the butter and syrup, it still maintains a delicious chocolate taste; whereas if you used a milk chocolate it won’t taste nearly as rich, particularly once mixed around your other sweet ingredients.
+Number two, when you mix it with the butter and syrup, it still maintains a delicious chocolate taste; whereas if you used a milk chocolate it won’t taste nearly as rich, particularly once dispersed around your other sweet ingredients.

 Butter or Margarine